 To focus means to hold our attention on one thing.
 At a time.
 Focus looks like this: Thought.
 Pause… Thought.
-Pause….
-Deeper Thought.
-There are supposed to be empty gaps in between of nothingness…or what is called automatic thoughts or stream of consciousness.
+Pause… Deeper Thought.
+There are supposed to be empty gaps in between nothingness…or what is called automatic thoughts or stream of consciousness.

-Here’s an example about the reality of our focus:
+Here’s an example of the reality of our focus:

 Overloaded thoughts aren’t efficient, helpful or accurate.
 They are jumbled up like a box of jigsaw pieces that has been shaken for a while.
 Our brains are able to hold only 5-6 things at a time.
 And unlike other muscles in the body, putting more thoughts in doesn’t make it more efficient.
 What helps our focus improve is to take thoughts out.
 Just like decluttering our homes, decluttering our brain is a necessary function to stay in control of our lives.

-Countdown Exercise – This is a 10-minute practice to train your brain to focus
+Countdown Exercise – This is a 10-minute practice to train your brain to build your focus

 2. Practice 4-7-8 breathing pattern (inhale count of 4, hold count of 7, exhale count of 8 for 2 minutes) You can also substitute with another breathing pattern of your choice, such as box breathing, or 6:1:6 etc.